 SILVER VIEW APARTMENTS ACUP AND SEPA REMAND SUMMARY ΤΟΡΙΣ REMAND SUMMARY RESPONSE 1.
-Code Requirements/ ACUP Conditions references different SEPA Determination, Parking Reduction (HE location of bus stop and no reference dated, February 3, Finds #10) to Kitsap Transit passes for a 2023, corrected duration. location of the Kitsap MDNS does not reference locations Transit bus stop, which within the project vicinity nor now exists on NW applicability.
-Bucklin Hill Road.
-2. Stormwater (60% Insufficient technical analysis on The most recent plans design feasibility) stormwater pipe incline; is this and documents (HE Findings #11) sufficient for gravity force, and provide details for the possible downstream impacts if biofiltration system, failed. and the storm Basic design details missing from drainage report engineering plans to demonstrate contains modeling feasibility is sound (cartridge storm from the WWHM water filtration system, underground (Western WA utility obstacles, etc.).
-Hydrology Modeling Did not note use of Western program).
-Discharge Hydrology model. designed to be Southern discharge point impacts to consistent with off-site wetlands and lagoon. historic drainage č patterns (see Attachment-B).
+Code Requirements/ Parking Reduction (HE Finds #10) ACUP Conditions references different location of bus stop and no reference to Kitsap Transit passes for a duration.
+MDNS does not reference locations within the project vicinity nor applicability.
+SEPA Determination, dated, February 3, 2023, corrected location of the Kitsap Transit bus stop, which now exists on NW Bucklin Hill Road.
+2. Stormwater (60% design feasibility) (HE Findings #11) Insufficient technical analysis on stormwater pipe incline; is this sufficient for gravity force, and possible downstream impacts if failed.
+Basic design details missing from engineering plans to demonstrate feasibility is sound (cartridge storm water filtration system, underground utility obstacles, etc.).
+Did not note use of Western Hydrology model.
+Southern discharge point impacts to off-site wetlands and lagoon.
+The most recent plans and documents provide details for the biofiltration system, and the storm drainage report contains modeling from the WWHM (Western WA Hydrology Modeling program).
+Discharge designed to be consistent with historic drainage patterns (see Attachment-B).

 3. Artesian Aquifer Vulnerability- Groundwater (HE Findings #12) If punctured during construction, could impact site constructability, worker safety, and off-site drainage concerns.
 Limit bore testing holes (only 2), eight needed.
 Lack of analysis of impacts to on-site wetlands including SW corner.
 After the HE decision, the Robinson Noble Hydrology Report prepared documentation that 8 borings were completed, including local well data in the report dated June 04, 2021.
 Applicant documented the depth of confining layers above the aquifer.
 Determination was made that that the depth of the excavation for the foundation was not likely to penetrate the glacial till layer.
 4. Shallow Critical Aquifer Recharge Area- Contamination (HE Findings #13) Must be adequately evaluated due to on and off-site wetlands, wells, etc. No surface water from impervious area of this project will be discharged to the ground.
 All will be treated and then discharge to a conveyance system to NW Bucklin Hill Road.
 5. Wetlands (HE Findings #14) No dispute on Category 4 designation but size and number.
 Delineation of potential wetlands to the SW corner.
 Enhanced plant typing and hydrology soil indicator assessment that ensure functions and values are maintained.
 Wetland was not present based on analysis that was performed by applicant in conjunction with staff and third-party review.
 There was concurrence by DOE on report findings.
 6. Traffic Impacts (HE Findings #15) Improper LOS standards assessed for Mickelberry NW and NW Bucklin Hill Roads.
-Heath & Associates, Transportation Engineers (6/4/2021), reviewed the current
+Heath & Associates, Transportation Engineers (6/4/2023), reviewed the current